Tippy Tappy Pet Nails

-Just the words "nail trimming" makes me cringe.
+Just the words "nail trimming" make me cringe.
 It is an arduous process and emotionally torturous for Athena.
-I have tried numerous methods of making the nail trimming process for Athena to be as comfortable as possible.
-The only thing that does make the whole process tolerable is that she knows there are yummies at the end. *insert facepalm emoji* While nail trimming is our least favorite thing to do, it is necessary for the health of our fur babies.
+I have tried numerous methods of making Athena's nail-trimming process as comfortable as possible.
+The only thing that makes the whole process tolerable is that she knows there are yummies at the end. *insert facepalm emoji* While nail trimming is our least favorite thing to do, it is necessary for the health of our fur babies.

 Imagine not trimming your toenails and wearing closed-toe shoes.
 It doesn't feel good, and it's pretty painful.
-Pain is what your pet feels when their nails are too long tippy tapping on your wooden or tile floors.
-The pain radiates against the nail beds, into their toe joints, up to their legs and hips.
+Your pet feels pain when their nails are too long, tippy-tapping on your wooden or tile floors.
+The pain radiates against the nail beds, into their toe joints, legs, and hips.
 Your dog's weight distribution is compromised in the long run, making your pet susceptible to other injuries.
 Leaving your pet's nails unattended for too long can tear, twist, split, or curve under and grow into their paw pads.
-Your pet may need veterinarian care at this point, and that won't be a cheap bill to pay!
+Your pet may require veterinary care, which can be an expensive bill.

 Speaking of quicks, these are the nerve and vein endings of the nail.
-If you cut too short and your pet begins to bleed, you've nicked the quick.
+You've nicked the quick if you cut too short and your pet begins to bleed.
 But don't panic; you can use a pinch of flour to stop the bleeding or a clean cotton ball with a bit of peroxide.
 (Please don't use alcohol!
 Ouch!)
-If your pet's nails are like Athena's, keep an eye for a tiny black dot in the center of the nail.
+If your pet's nails are like Athena's, keep an eye out for a tiny black dot in the center of the nail.
 That is an indicator that you have come close to the quick.
-The more often and consistently you trim your pet’s nails the shorter and faster their quicks recede and the more nail you can trim.
+The more often and consistently you trim your pet's nails, the shorter and faster their quicks recede, and the more nails you can trim.

-If your pet is a happy jumper, long nails are sharp and cause painful scratches not just on other pets but people too.
-As a pet sitter, I own my fair share of painful scars on my arms, legs,
+If your pet is a happy jumper, long nails are sharp and cause painful scratches not just on other pets but people, too.
+As a pet sitter, I own my fair share of painful scars on my arms, legs, back, and, if I'm not careful, my neck and face, too!
+Playtime turns into no-fun time.
+Deep scratches can quickly become infected from the dirt and bacteria underneath your pet's nails, which is a pricey human doctor visit, too!

-Nobody likes trimming pet nails not even me but it is our responsibility as a pet parents.
-If you don’t want to go through the emotional stress of it, seek professional services such as the vet, groomer, or paw-dicurist.
-Don’t let your babies walk in pain!
+Nobody likes trimming pet nails, not even me, but it is our responsibility as pet parents.
+If you don't want to go through the emotional stress of it, seek professional services such as the vet, groomer, or paw-dicurist.
+Don't let your babies walk in pain!

 Need fear-free nail trim services?
 Contact this professional